boocs/unreal-clangd/README.md

   ---

-7. Use `DebugGame` when you have to Debug something
+7. Use `Editor` suffix and `DebugGame` when you have to Debug something.
     - Debugging

       ![image](https://github.com/boocs/unreal-clangd/assets/62588629/72ef61c0-bf11-48cb-9d3b-fd03253689d7)